statsite/statsite/README.md

 Each statsite configuration option is documented below.
 Statsite configuration options must exist in the `statsite` section of the INI file:

  * tcp\_port : Integer, sets the TCP port to listen on.
 Default 8125.
+0 to disable.

  * port: Same as above.
 For compatibility.

  * udp\_port : Integer, sets the UDP port.
 Default 8125.
+0 to disable.

  * bind\_address : The address to bind on.
 Defaults to 0.0.0.0

+ * parse\_stdin: Enables parsing stdin as an input stream.
+Defaults to 0.

  * log\_level : The logging level that statsite should use.
 One of:
     DEBUG, INFO, WARN, ERROR, or CRITICAL.
 All logs go to syslog,